Different Characteristics of Sound: An In-Depth Look at Its Core Properties

 What is Sound?

-A sound is a form of energy that travels through a medium (like air, water, or solids) as a wave.
+Sound is a form of energy that travels through a medium (such as air, water, or solids) in the form of waves.
+It is created by vibrations, and when these vibrations reach our ears, our brain interprets them as sound.

 Sound Waves Vs Light Waves